OSGeo/OSGeoLive-doc/en/quickstart/pgrouting_quickstart.rst

 	  38 |  2013 | 0102000020E6100000020000008849B89047701C406DF7BC2C375D4940E8
 	  39 |  6801 | 0102000020E610000002000000E82E89B322721C40A85890C1E55C494059
 	(39 rows)

+* You can view the routes using a graphical tool such as :doc:`OpenJump <../overview/openjump_overview>` or the :doc:`QGIS <../overview/qgis_overview>` DbManager extension.

+To use the DbManager extension of QGIS open up QGIS then go to Go to ``Database -> DB Manager -> DB Manager``.
+Select the SQL Window icon and cut and paste the above pgRouting Query.

 * Run the Dijkstra shortest path function with considering direction.